RobertReyes95/ATBSWP/README.md

-## Automate the boring stuff with Python
+## Automating with Python

-This is a repo for automate the boring stuff with python walkthrough
+This is a repo hols automation python scripts/apps

-all files will be uploaded here

 # DEV ON!!!